-There have been no new accounting pronouncements or changes to accounting pronouncements during the three months ended March 31, 2019, as compared to the recent accounting pronouncements described in Note 2.3.23 of the Company's Annual Report on Form 10-K for the year ended December 31, 2018, which could be expected to materially impact the Company's unaudited condensed consolidated financial statements.
+There have been no new accounting pronouncements or changes to accounting pronouncements during the three months ended March 31, 2020, as compared to the recent accounting pronouncements described in Note 2.3.23 of the Company's Annual Report on Form 10-K for the year ended December 31, 2019, which could be expected to materially impact the Company's unaudited consolidated financial statements.
+The Company has adopted ASU 2018-13, Fair Value Measurement (Topic 820) and additional disclosures related to significant unobservable inputs have been included within footnote 4 Fair value measurement.